 Execute Native Kernel – cannot be supported in the current implementation model.

-In the current implementation of the Intel OpenCL, where Runtime must run on the host while dispatched kernels must run on a MIC device and host and MIC are distinct devices, Execute Native Kernel cannot be supported.
-According to the [OpenCL specification ver 1.2] Native Kernel must be host-callable, which is not supported in the current HW configuration.
+Unlike the CPU device, MIC device and the host are distinct devices.
+Hence, Native kernels cannot be supported on a MIC device since according to the [OpenCL specification ver 1.2], they are host-callable.

-All buffer-related operations are applied thru direct invocation of COI buffer operations API.
+All COI buffer-related operations are applied thru direct invocation of COI buffer operations API.
 They can be invoked either synchronously or asynchronously.
-Execute-type commands are applied thru eunqueuing corresponding COI run functions on a COI pipeline.
+COI execute-type commands are applied thru eunqueuing corresponding COI run functions on a COI pipeline.
 The details of how these two invocation modes work together is described in later sections.

 Mapping Kernel Execution Commands to COI